w3f-community/manta-front-end/README.md

-# Substrate Front End Template
+# Manta Front End

+(forked from substrate-front-end-template).

 This template allows you to create a front-end application that connects to a [Substrate](https://github.com/paritytech/substrate) node back-end with minimal